agile-ts/documentation/docs/Interfaces.md

 #### `forEachItem`

-Gets called for each collected Data.
+A callback function which will be called for each collected data object.
 ```ts {4-9}
 MY_COLLECTION.collect([
     {id: 1, name: "jeff"},